PAST EVENT

 THE HISTORIAN: Emma Quinn is Assistant Professor and Learning and Curricular Services Librarian at St. John’s University.
 She has an MA in Irish and Irish-American Studies from NYU and an MLIS from Long Island University.
 Her research interests lie in the history of gender and sexuality in the Irish Catholic diaspora, with a focus on New York, as well as inclusive and accessible pedagogy.

-THE ACTIVIST: Brendan Fay is an immigrant from Ireland and long-time resident of Astoria, Queens, where he lives with his spouse, Tom Moulton.
+THE ACTIVIST: Brendan Fay is an immigrant from Ireland and long-time resident of Astoria, Queens, where he lives with his husband, Tom Moulton.
 He is a human rights activist and filmmaker whose employment as a Catholic high school teacher in Queens was terminated in 1991 for marching with the Irish Lesbian and Gay Organization (ILGO) at the St. Patrick’s Day Parade on Fifth Avenue.
 For 25 years, the Irish LGBTQ group he founded, Lavender and Green Alliance – Muintir Aerach na hÉireann, fought alongside others for the right to march openly in the parade, a fight that ended successfully in 2016.
 During that time, Fay also founded the inclusive St. Pat’s for All Parade, in Queens, which celebrates its 25th anniversary in 2025.

 This free virtual program is part of the NYC LGBT Historic Sites Project’s “The Historian & The Activist: Cross-Cultural LGBTQ New York” series, made possible by a grant from Humanities New York with support from the National Endowment for the Humanities.
 It is the first in a three-part series; subsequent programs will address contemporary cross-cultural LGBT identities within Puerto Rican and Jewish communities, and their connections to historic sites in NYC from the 1950s to 2000.